 Typhoo established a high degree of efficiency by concentrating on a single product, in a single pack, with a single price.

 A £22 million takeover bid by Kraft of Chicago was rejected in 1960.
 Kraft had been attracted by a growing market for tea in the United States.

 Typhoo held around 15 percent of the British tea market throughout the 1960s, behind Brooke Bond and the Co-op, and alongside J Lyons.

 Sumner retired in 1966 and the managing director, Henry Claude Kelley (1897 – 1974), became chairman.

 Typhoo began to manufacture tea bags from 1967.
-Typhoo was slow to realise the important of a growing market for tea bags, and allowed rivals such as Tetley and Brooke Bond to steal a significant lead.
+Typhoo had been slow to respond to the innovation, and had allowed rivals such as Tetley and Brooke Bond to steal a significant lead.